Yogish-HG/MERNWebApp/README.md

 - Username: ab806657@dal.ca
 - Password: pass@1234

-# Installing

-1. Clone the project repository by using the URL - https://git.cs.dal.ca/anagpal/csci-5709-grp-13

-2. Go into the project directory and install the required dependency for frontend and backend application using ```npm install``` command.

-3. Set up the environment variables by looking at the ``.env.example`` file

-4. Once the dependencies are installed, start the development server by ```npm start``` command.

-5. The server for frontend application will be running on port - 3000 [http://localhost:3000](http://localhost:3000).
-For backend the server will be running on port 8080.

 # Deployment

 This directory contains a stable deployement version of the application.
 The ```front-end``` is deployed on Netlify which we configured by adding a remote that pushes the code to GitHub.
 The ```backend``` is deployed on Render using the same process.
 We have employed ```MongoDB``` for the database.